kasperikaivola/experiments/RoboCop/README.md

 # RoboCop
-Mobile robot vehicle with a table tennis ball cannon implemented with Arduino.
+Mobile robot vehicle with a table tennis ball cannon implemented with Arduino Uno.